Paloma Catalog API

 Values

 An attribute's value contains localized content to be displayed in the front-end.
-Some attributes additionally come with valueCode, which is a language-independent identifier for an attribute.
+Some attributes additionally come with valueCode, which is a language-independent identifier for an attribute value.

 Multi-valued attributes have those values listed in values and valueCodes respectively.